Amagash/there_is_no_spoon/README.md

  sudo docker pull amagash/there_is_no_spoon:latest sudo docker run -v $(pwd):/data amagash/there_is_no_spoon --input /data/MY_IMAGE.PNG
 ```
-- the output image will be saved in your current directory under the name "adversarial_image.png"
+- the output image will be saved in your current directory under the name "adversarial_image.png".
-Congratulations you've just generated an adversarial image !

 ### With pip:
 -  *pre-requisite*: I would recommend you to create a virtual environment first